 Currently, fewer than half of Americans ages 25-64 hold a credential beyond high school.
-This is true in Maine as well: less than 44% of Mainers have post-secondary degrees, putting us behind the national average.
+This is true in Maine as well: only 46% of Mainers have post-secondary degrees, putting us behind the national average.

 In order to keep Maine’s economy stable and healthy for all, 60% of Mainers must hold a credential beyond high school by 2025.
 With post-secondary degrees and certificates in hand, Maine’s workers can keep Maine’s businesses and communities strong—while also providing themselves with optimal financial and career opportunities.